madsdegn/PredictionModel/README.md

-# PredictionModel
+# Heart Attack Risk Prediction

-Repository for a machine learning model that predicts the risk of stroke in individuals based on health and lifestyle factors.
+This project predicts the risk of heart attack based on patient health data.
+It demonstrates a full machine learning pipeline: from data cleaning and feature engineering to model training, evaluation, and reporting.